JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

     > You will need to launch Xcode manually every time it is updated.
     > Preflight checks in the IDE you're using alert you whenever Xcode is not in the right state to work with.
+    >
+    {style="note"}

 ## Create a project

+For the quickstart we'll use the IDE wizard, but it's not available on Windows and Linux yet.
+You can generate the same project as an IDE wizard using the [web KMP wizard](https://kmp.jetbrains.com/).
+TODO: you can import and run the generated project on any host.
+Maybe link to running?

 Both IntelliJ IDEA and Android Studio explicitly support creating a bare-bones Kotlin Multiplatform project: